gaurimk/gaurimk/README.md

 🎓 Completed **B.E. in Artificial Intelligence and Machine Learning** at **Alva’s Institute of Engineering and Technology (2022–2026)**.
 💼 Completed working as a **Data Analyst Intern** at **ASTRANOVA Dynamics LLP, Bangalore (August 2025 - April 2026)**.
-📊 Experienced in **Python, Data Analysis, Machine Learning, and Data Visualization**.
+📊 Experienced in **Python, AI, LLMs Data Analysis, Machine Learning, and Data Visualization**.
 🧠 Interested in **Generative AI, NLP, and Advanced Analytics**.
 🚀 Strong problem-solving skills with hands-on experience in **data-driven projects** and **model development**.
 🎯 Passionate about turning raw data into actionable insights and building impactful AI solutions.